RealArcanePhysics/podclaw/README.md

 Currently, you can just go and grab the latest release for your OS(currently only Linux is available) and extract it somewhere.
 You might want to put the executable on your PATH for easier access.

+## Building from Source

+Mostly the same as any other Rust project.
+Clone the repo into a folder, open a terminal, and run 'cargo build'.
+You might need the 'librust-openssl-dev' package on Linux; not sure about Windows.

 ## Usage

 To show off basic usage of Podclaw, this will guide you through registering a podcast and downloading the first episode from it.
 Quickly before that, it's worth mentioning I used TrueColor for this program.
 It might not look right if you're on a terminal that doesn't support it.